rogeeeth/Tamilrockers-Movie-Search/README.md

 # Tamilrockers-Movie-Search
-This is a Python Script which can be run to search for any movie links of all quality.
+This is a Python Script which can be run to search for any HD movie links of all quality.